 Obl.
 Command name Explanation

 filename Path and name of DLL.

 dll deprecated alternative to filename.

 subroutine Subroutine name to call in DLL.

 refsys Reference coordinates for position (in) and velocity (in/out).

 0. meteorological coordinates (default)

 1. global coordinates

 begin output;

-<output block=""></output> Output block definition which can be used to provide additional user-specified input to the DLL, see example in Section B. Note
+<output block=""></output> Output block definition which can be used to provide additional

+user-specified input to the DLL, see example in Section B .
+Note

 that the only output types that can be used are:

 -general,

-- dll,
+- d11,

-Obl.
-Command name Explanation

 - constraint, and

 -mbdy.

 end output;

-11.16 Sub command block - turb_export
+11.17 Sub command block - turb_export